-The Medication Aide program at Mid-America College of Health Sciences is a 75-clock-hour program that is designed to enrich students with the knowledge and skills to be successful as medication aides upon completing the course and passing the state examination.
+The Medication Aide course at Mid-America College of Health Sciences is a 75-clock-hour course that is designed to enrich students with the knowledge and skills to be successful as medication aides upon completing the course and passing the state examination.

 The role of a Medication Aide is to ensure that clients in nursing communities receive their prescribed medication therapy as outlined by the prescribing physician and nursing community protocols.
 The Medication Aide administers medications under the supervision of a Registered Nurse (RN) or Licensed Practical Nurse (LPN) and works with other care team members like the Nurse Aide.